tomato42/marvin-toolkit/README.md

 As an application programmer: stop using RSA encryption.
 If you're library vendor stop providing RSA PKCS#1 v1.5 decryption support.
-If possible, don't provide RSA OEAP decryption support either—while depadding is much easier to perform in side-channel free way, it depends on the previous RSA decryption step being constant time.
+If possible, don't provide RSA OAEP decryption support either—while depadding is much easier to perform in side-channel free way, it depends on the previous RSA decryption step being constant time.
 That is, security of RSA OAEP requires big integer arithmetic that is